Rafostar/cast-to-tv-desktop-addon/README.md

 If you want to use `VAAPI` hardware acceleration, you have to additionally install `gstreamer1-vaapi` plugins.
 Nvidia hardware acceleration is included as part of `plugins-bad` package.

 Remember to select correct AAC plugin in extension preferences.
-Some linux distros use `fdkaac` while other `faac`.
+Support varies by Linux distro.
 You can check which one you have from terminal using `gst-inspect-1.0`:
 ```
 gst-inspect-1.0 fdkaac
 gst-inspect-1.0 faac
+gst-inspect-1.0 avenc_aac
+gst-inspect-1.0 voaacenc
 ```

 ### Fedora